JerryHol/bhconfig/README.md

   - unhide greater mana and health potions if filter level over 0 (M4 and HP4)
   - fixed description for greater and super mana and health potions
   - added item description for  2os exceptional Spears or Polearms - Strength runeword
+  - added tp scrolls, id scrolls, and keys to be hidden if filtlvl=3

 # LeBron's BH_Settings.cfg Compared to m81's v1.4
 * show automap on join option